Table of Contents

 - The online Initial RN/LPN Endorsement Application and fee

-- Verification of licensure OR official transcripts
+- Verification of active licensure

 Licensure Fees